 Other symptoms and examination findings are localized and can be different dependent on the localization of the lesion.
 Herniation syndromes can also result in neurological deficits.

 The only truly reliable diagnosis is investigation via IVP monitoring, although most diagnoses will rest on clinical findings and a good history.

-Below is a summary of major reasons for an increase in intracranial pressure.
-Usually, the differential for those with raised ICP will be much smaller than this list as patients don’t usually present with “raised intracranial pressure” and a diagnosis is more obvious given the total clinical picture.
+Below is a summary of the major reasons for an increase in intracranial pressure.
+Usually, the differential for those with raised ICP will be much smaller than this list as patients don’t usually present with “raised intracranial pressure” and diagnosis is more obvious given the total clinical picture.
 However, this is an important list to keep in mind if the immediate cause is unknown.